David Ochoa

-David Ochoa (born January 16, 2001) is a professional footballer who plays as a goalkeeper for Liga MX club Atlético San Luis.
-Born in the United States, he has represented both the Mexico national under-21 team and U.S. national youth teams.
+David Ochoa (born January 16, 2001) is a professional footballer who plays as a goalkeeper for Major League Soccer club Los Angeles FC.
+Born in the United States, he played for the Mexico national under-21 team.

 Early life

-Born in California to Mexican parents, Ochoa was introduced to the sport at a young age by his father, who also played as a goalkeeper.
+Born in Oxnard, California to Mexican parents, Ochoa was introduced to the sport at a young age by his father, who also played as a goalkeeper.
 He played youth soccer with AC Brea, gaining national attention at the 2015 Dallas Cup youth tournament, where he helped his team win the U14 tournament.
 He drew attention from Mexican clubs Guadalajara and Monterrey and American clubs LA Galaxy and Real Salt Lake.